TheStormWeaver/Design-Blog/README.md

 - About us page
 - Register page
 - Login page
-- Inspiration page -work in progress
+- Inspiration page (work in progress)

 Authorized (Logged in) users:
-- Can view all designs posted by users including themselves -work in progress
-- Can Create design -work in progress
-- Can edit designs that they have created -todo
-- Can delete designs that they have created -todo
-- Can like other people's designs -todo
-- Can access their own profile page -todo
-- Can edit their profile -todo
 - Can logout from their profile
+- Can view all designs posted by users including themselves (work in progress)
+- Can Create design (work in progress)
+- Can edit designs that they have created (todo)
+- Can delete designs that they have created (todo)
+- Can like other people's designs (todo)
+- Can access their own profile page (todo)
+- Can edit their profile (todo)

 # Running the project